-Rin stared at his shoes while he worried his cloak.
+He stared at his shoes while he worried his cloak.
 He did the same, whenever he had ill news to impart.
 What had happened?
-She had worried about him since the night she took in the Alchemist, and she hoped her queasiness was unfounded.
+She had fretted about him since the night she took in the Alchemist, and she hoped her queasiness was unfounded.
 He took a large breath, which meant she would not like what he was going to say.
 “Well, we went to the library.
 Me ‘n Lyet ‘n Scand.”

 The library?
 “Quite the adventure.”

 He did not take offense, as he normally would.
 “This’s serious, Lady.
 We’s curious, ‘bout . . . ‘bout things.”